byteball/counterstake-bridge/README.md

 * `evm_min_transfer_age`: minimum age (in seconds) of the transfer on an EVM-based source chain before it is deemed irreversible and safe to claim on the destination chain.
 The default is 300 seconds (5 minutes).
 You can set a lower value to make sure your bot claims a transfer before other assistant bots but this also increases the risk that the transfer will be reverted and your bot will lose money.
 * `evm_count_blocks_for_finality`: if your bot sees a new claim for a transfer sent from an EVM-based chain but can't find the transfer, and its timestamp is earlier than that of the block `evm_count_blocks_for_finality` blocks ago, then the bot will think that the transfer doesn't exist and will counterstake against the claim.
 Otherwise, the bot will wait for a few more blocks and check again if the tranfer has appeared in the source chain.
 The default is 20 blocks.
 Set a lower value to make sure that your bot counterstakes earlier than other watchdogs but this also increases the risk that the transfer will still appear in the source chain and your bot will lose money.
 * `bLight`: whether to run the bot as a light Obyte node.
 Default `true`.
 Running a full node allows the bot to see new transactions slightly faster and is also more secure as the bot doesn't need to trust any external sources.
 However a full node takes a lot more disk space and its initial sync takes several days.
+* `socksHost` and `socksPort`: host and port for connecting to TOR proxy.
+By default, the bot is configured to connect to Obyte nodes through TOR.
+To disable TOR, set `socksHost` to `null`.

 ## Running as a pooled assistant
 If the bot notices that a pooled assistant has been created for a specific bridge and the bot's address is set as the manager, the bot will start using the pool's money for claiming and counterstaking on that bridge when sufficient funds are available.